 4. Design a virtual recognition background for team video meetings.

-Want to make video conferencing with your team more fun and exciting?
+Want to make video conferencing with your team more fun and exciting while also recognizing and showing appreciation towards your employees?
 Use virtual backgrounds to your advantage.
 Most often used in Zoom and Microsoft Teams, background images have become one of the most popular ways to add personalization to remote team meetings.

 If you need help creating a virtual recognition background, head over to Canva.
 This graphic design website offers a “freemium” version that lets you create a Zoom background using a pre-made template.